PlanH Healthy Communities Grant Program FAQs

 Q: Will I need to submit a final report?

-A: Yes, if you are successful in receiving a PlanH Healthy Communities Grant, you will need to provide a check-in report at the mid-point of the project and a final report upon completion of your project.
+A: Yes.
+If you are successful in receiving a PlanH Healthy Communities grant, you will need to complete a baseline report at the start of the project, and a final report upon completion of your project.
 Grantees may complete their final report once all received funds have been spent and all activities outlined in the project work plan which are not tied to holdback funds have been completed.
-If you anticipate not being able to submit a final report on time for any reason, please contact firstname.lastname@example.org.
+If you anticipate not being able to submit a final report on time for any reason, please contact email@example.com.

-A: Consideration will be given to geographic equity, while still giving priority to the overall quality of each application.
+A: While we do aim for a balanced representation from communities across the province, we also give priority to the overall quality of each application.
 The grants will be divided amongst the health authority regions, although it is not certain that each health authority region will have the same number of successful applicants.

 Q: Are unincorporated communities eligible for the funds?

-A: In the case of unincorporated communities, the regional district would be the party that applies for the funding.
+A: Yes.
+The regional district would be the party that applies for funding.
 There may be exceptions for communities that do not fall under a regional district area.
-In those cases, please contact us at email@example.com or 250-590-1845 to confirm eligibility before applying.
+In those cases, please contact us at firstname.lastname@example.org to confirm eligibility before applying.

 Q: Will you accept multiple applications from regional districts?

-A: We are supportive of multiple applications from regional districts, especially if the applications support different electoral areas.
-Each electoral area may submit an application, or multiple for separate activities; however, it is unlikely that more than one project will be funded from each electoral area.
-For more details please see response to the Question Can an applicant apply for more than one activity.
+A: Yes.
+We are supportive of multiple applications from regional districts; however, it is unlikely that more than one project which benefits the same community/area would be funded.
+For more details please see response to the question Can an applicant apply for more than one activity.

 Q: What is an example of a “target population”?